BIVIX-S-A/Wallet/README.md

 # Wallet
-Yhis will be the main repository of the virtual wallet BIVIX
+This will be the main repository of the virtual wallet BIVIX